exasol/snowflake-virtual-schema/doc/user_guide/snowflake_user_guide.md

 ## Defining a Named Connection

 Define the connection to the Snowflake database as shown below.
-We recommend using TLS to secure the connection.

 ```sql
 CREATE OR REPLACE CONNECTION SNOWFLAKE_CONNECTION